or-fusion/pyomo_simplemodel/README.md

 ## Overview

+### Description
-The **pyomo.aux.simplemodel** package is software for modeling and solving optimization problems.
+The **pyomo_simplemodel** package is software for modeling and solving optimization problems.
 This package is derived from [Pyomo](http://www.pyomo.org), and it provides functionality that is comparable to [PuLP](https://github.com/coin-or/pulp).
 This software is available under the BSD License.

-### Description

 This software defines the **SimpleModel** class, which illustrates how Pyomo can be used in a simple, less object-oriented manner.
 Specifically, this class mimics the modeling style supported by PuLP.
 Here is a comparison of features between PuLP and SimpleModel:

 | Feature | PuLP | SimpleModel |
 |:---------|------:|-------------:|